Student Academic Policies and Procedures Manual

 If a student has a concern about an academic course or field instruction, the first step is to consult with one's academic or field adviser.
 If the concern is related to field instruction, after an assessment of the situation with the student and the field instructor, the field adviser would consult with the administrators in the field education department.
 Depending on the situation, a contract for change may be developed, or in extreme cases, a field instructor or field placement setting might be changed.
 In non-field academic concerns, the adviser would consult with the assistant dean of student services if a revision of the student's plan of study is indicated.
 This is often precipitated by a change in a student's health or financial situation.

-Field Performance Review Committee
+Administrative Review Committee

 Committee on Academic Progress (CAP)

-Failure to maintain a 3.0 Grade Point Average
+Failure to Maintain a 3.0 Grade Point Average

-1. Student is placed on academic probation.
+- Student is placed on academic probation.
 Students are notified of this in writing.
 The student will be notified that they are given one semester to improve their GPA.
 This communication will take place by email.
+Recommendations such as reducing course load or accessing the resources of the University supports, including the writing center or counseling center may be indicated.

 Violation of Academic Integrity